hwh33/bypass-inconsistency-demo/README.md

 Gradle will download any dependencies you are missing, compile the project, and run the demonstration.
-You will see the final output "Test complete, all assertions held true." which indicates that the assertions (which demonstrate inconsistencies) held true.
+You will see the final output "Test complete, all assertions held true." which indicates that the assertions (which demonstrate inconsistencies in the bypass method) held true.

 # Running this demonstration against an HBase cluster